zenarvus/mandos/README.md

 # My Markdown Note
 Hello there.
 This node will be served in the foo.html template with given tags and date.

+> This is a quoteblock with "test" class, "qb" id and custom styling.
+Mandos supports custom attributes!
+{.test #qb style="background:black;color:white;"}

 This line will be excluded if ONLY_PUBLIC=yes <!--exc-->